bijoycc/Bijoy_Website/content/home/announcement.md

 weight = 80

 +++
-<div align="justify"><strong>To prospective students:</strong> I am looking for motivated RA, PhD, and Masters students to work on Optical networks and Software-defined networking (SDN) technology.
-If you are interested to work with me, please drop me a mail.</div>
+<div align="justify"><strong>To prospective students:</strong> I am looking for a couple of motivated JRF (at least three) to work on different SERB, DST, and MeitY projects, funded by Govt. of India, in the area of Optical networks.
+If you are interested in working with me, please drop me a mail.</div>